2017 WINNER: Phaistos Paragon by Nate Granzow

 "It was another fantastic set of entries, and John's exciting tale of a man in the wilderness looking for salvation within the shadow of the Bitterroot Mountains was exciting, uplifting and beautiful," said Peter Greene, AWC Director.

 John was joined at the ceremony by finalists John Monteith (Rouge Fortress) and Ken Barnett (Skeletons of Weavers Needle).
 Dirk Cussler awarded the "Clive", the AWC's Grand Master Award at the closing festivities of the Clive Cussler Collector's Society's 2016 Convention in Denver.
+See the AWC's interview with John!

 Book: The Kingdom of the Air